sgalizia/sa-2018-landing-page/P01-Dev-Environment/content.md

 ![Atom Text Editor](assets/atom_editor.jpg)

-Atom is an excellent text editor for beginners and experts alike because of it's design and ease of use.
+Atom is an excellent text editor for beginners and experts alike because of its design and ease of use.
 This allows developers to spend more time on coding instead of configuring their text editor.

 > [info]
 >